-- (a) The Board will acquaint new employees being hired with the existence of the Union and issue them with a copy of the Agreement. - (b) On commencing employment, all employees' immediate supervisors shall introduce new employees to their Shop Stewards. - (c) The Shop Steward, at that time, shall be given an opportunity to orient all new employees within regular working hours without loss of pay, for a maximum of thirty (30) minutes for the purpose of acquainting new employees with the benefits and duties of Union membership and their responsibilities and obligations to the Union.
+- (a) The Employer will notify newly hired employees about the existence of the Union and issue them a copy of the Agreement. - (b) On commencing employment, all employees' immediate supervisors shall introduce new employees to their Shop Stewards.

+(c) The Shop Steward/Union Representative, at that time, shall be given an opportunity to orient all new employees within regular working hours without loss of pay, for a maximum of thirty (30) minutes for the purpose of acquainting new employees with the benefits and duties of Union membership and their responsibilities and obligations to the Union.
 Where such personal contact is impractical due to distance and time, the employees shall be contacted on the telephone by the Shop Steward closest to the employees' place of work.